xarem/AliceBundle/README.md

 composer require --dev hautelook/alice-bundle
 ```

+You're ready to use AliceBundle, and can jump to the next section!

 Without Flex you will have to install `doctrine/orm` and register the bundles accordingly in `app/AppKernel.php` or
 wherever your Kernel class is located: